 Notes

-- Keep in an airtight container in a refrigerator and use within 7 days.
-Sauce can be reheated in a saucepan on the stovetop (over medium heat) or in a microwave safe bowl for 2-3 minutes, until loosened up and warm throughout.
+- Storage & Reheating: Store in an airtight container in the fridge for up to 7 days.
+Reheat in a saucepan over medium heat or in a microwave-safe bowl for 2–3 minutes until warmed through and smooth.

-- To freeze: Allow to cool completely to room temperature then transfer to a freezer-safe container, large Ziplock bag (for freezing flat, kind of like you would with soup), or portion into ice cube trays for smaller individual portions.
-Freeze until solid, then use within 3 months.
+- To freeze: Let the sauce cool completely, then transfer to a freezer-safe container, zip-top bag (freeze flat like soup), or portion into ice cube trays for easy single servings.
+Freeze until solid and use within 3 months.

 I AM SURE SOMEONE ELSE PROBABLY TYOLD YOU, BUT THE RECIPE HAS SOME CONFLICTING MEASUREMENTS.
 THE DIJON MUSTARSD AND THE SALT.
 ON THE LIST IT’S 1 1/2 TSP DIJON AND 1/2 TSP SALT.
 IN THE NARRATIVE IT SAYS JUST THE OPPOSITE!